 As I mentioned before, you can’t see everything at the Huntington in one day and I can only give you some of the highlights in this post.
 As the seasons change so does do the gardens so it’s interesting to walk through them at different times during the year.

-Because The Huntington is in California, you can visit and enjoy the gardens year-round and it’s a welcome escape from busy city life.
-If you are a Los Angeles resident or are visiting the area, make sure to put this amazing jewel on your things-to-do list.
+Because The Huntington is in California, you can visit and enjoy the gardens year-round as a welcome escape from busy city life.
+Make sure to put this dazzling jewel on your things-to-do list.
 It will be the highlight of your trip.

 For more information, visit their website